 So what would we put in place of the family as we know it?
 I argue for the importance of building democratic caring communities.
 These, I think are a more progressive grounding of relational life than family households (although I’m not opposed to family households being one part of such communities).
 Enlarging our affective bonds beyond a small circle whether defined by blood and kinship or otherwise is an essential part of any liberatory project.

-From the early 20th century onward, feminist urban planners, architects, and academics have challenged urban policies that assume a male breadwinner household and the privatization of care work.
-They have envisioned new kinds of built environments that offer more collective alternatives for caring labor.
-In the 1950’s there were experiments with public housing that incorporated child-care centers, laundries, dining rooms and play spaces in order to meet the needs of working-women heading households.
+From the early 20th century onward, feminist urban planners, architects, and academics have challenged urban policies that assume a male breadwinner household and the privatisation of care work.
+They have envisioned new kinds of built environments that offer more collective alternatives for caring labour.
+In the 1950’s there were experiments with public housing that incorporated child-care centres, laundries, dining rooms and play spaces in order to meet the needs of working-women heading households.
 Instead of trying these sorts of models, after a long period of disinvestment, public housing in many US cities was actually demolished.
-Ironically, while public housing came under attack, professional-managerial class pioneers were organizing to create a new kind of built environment-cohousing projects that encourage caring community.
-Co-housing offers promise as a strategy for socializing care, because adults share caregiving in reciprocal relationships among an extensive group of people.
-While most co-housing projects in the US involve upper-middle class homeowners, cohousing could be part of the affordable housing policies that many cities are pursuing.
+Ironically, while public housing came under attack, professional-managerial class pioneers were organising to create a new kind of built environment-cohousing projects that encourage caring community.
+Co-housing offers promise as a strategy for socialising care, because adults share caregiving in reciprocal relationships among an extensive group of people.
+While most co-housing projects in the US involve upper-middle class homeowners, co-housing could be part of the affordable housing policies that many cities are pursuing.
 For example, in 2013, the City of Sebastopol California built the first all-rental co-housing project for low-income seniors and families.
 The non-profit developer, AHA, funded a community organizer who worked for two years with tenants as they developed their community guidelines and norms and their consensus decision-making skills.

 Flexibility, variety and choice are important values because we must appreciate the complexity of human relationships and be willing to let people experiment with different strategies for living together, so long as these strategies are based on certain core values – of mutuality, respect, shared power and decision-making.
 We need to move away from the domination of experts, many of whom operate out of world views based in their particular class locations.
-Rather than always seeking the “best” approach, we should acknowledge that there are more than one “good enough” strategies for caregiving.
+Rather than always seeking the ‘best’ approach, we should acknowledge that there are more than one ‘good enough’ strategies for caregiving.

-If everyone is expected to contribute to the work of caregiving and daily maintenance of life, then we will value the skills necessary for doing at least a “good enough” job in this work.
+If everyone is expected to contribute to the work of caregiving and daily maintenance of life, then we will value the skills necessary for doing at least a ‘good enough’ job in this work.
 If all or most people are capable of giving care and providing for daily maintenance then this work can be easily shared and weighs less heavily on any one group or individual.

 The right to give care is just as important as the right to receive care.
 We are perhaps well aware that the right to be cared for is a right that capitalism denies to many.
-Perhaps because caregiving is so devalued or because it is simply assumed to be a natural expression of femininity, we don’t tend to talk about it as an essential human activity that in contemporary capitalism is increasingly put out of reach OR that people engage in only at great cost to themselves.
+Perhaps because caregiving is so devalued or because it is simply assumed to be a natural expression of femininity, we don’t tend to talk about it as an essential human activity that in contemporary capitalism is increasingly put out of reach or that people engage in only at great cost to themselves.
 The particular capacities and abilities that people develop through doing this work are essential to their own full humanity.
 Moreover, there are unique pleasures that are associated with caregiving and everyone should have the opportunity to experience those pleasures.

-From this starting point, then, I think locally controlled institutions are best because they allow for and encourages a variety of approaches and experiments with different ways of organizing daily life.
+From this starting point, then, I think locally controlled institutions are best because they allow for and encourages a variety of approaches and experiments with different ways of organising daily life.
 However, local solidarity can too easily turn into parochial loyalty unless communities are put into contact in meaningful ways with each other.

-For example, day-care cooperatives, rooted in neighborhoods, connected to housing complexes, drawing on volunteers from every child’s caring community and employing highly skilled and well paid childcare workers, would send representatives to a city-wide day-care cooperative association.
+For example, day-care cooperatives, rooted in neighbourhoods, connected to housing complexes, drawing on volunteers from every child’s caring community and employing highly skilled and well paid childcare workers, would send representatives to a city-wide day-care cooperative association.
 Decision-making about care giving at the level of the co-op would be made jointly by the children’s caring community and the day-care teachers.
 And through their representatives, who would regularly report back, they would also engage in the discussion and dialogue about policies and resource allocation on the regional level.
 Control over as many decisions as possible would stay locally rooted but, on the other hand, active participation would be expected at broader levels and would be a condition for receiving societal resources.

 Do you agree with those on the Left that say the Democratic Party can’t be reformed to act in the interest of working people?
 What is your take on the recent Sander’s electoral campaign?

 Many activists counter-pose movement politics to electoral politics.
 I think this is a mistake.
 Here in Portland, we have fairly dense and successful social movements that since the crash and Occupy have done better at working together in coalition.
-But we have made little progress in shifting the neo-liberal policies of city government.
+But we have made little progress in shifting the neoliberal policies of city government.
 I think we need our own political instrument with candidates emerging from our movements and office holders who have gotten into office based in grass-roots fundraising and committed volunteers.